 Notice that if $w = g_{i_1}^{a_1}g_{i_2}^{a_2}\cdots g_{i_N}^{a_N}$ with $g_{i_k} = \lambda O_{i_k} + c_{i_k}$ then the `rotational part' of $w$ is given by $O_{i_1}^{a_1}O_{i_2}^{a_2}\cdots O_{i_N}^{a_N}$.
 By identifying the orientation of $T$ with the identity element of $SO(n)$ we now see that the orientations of the cousin tiles are given by $O_0^{-(a_1+\cdots+a_N)} O_{i_1}^{a_1}O_{i_2}^{a_2}\cdots O_{i_N}^{a_N}$.
 When $O_0$ is the identity (when the daughter tile has the same orientation as the mother tile) this simplifies to $O_{i_1}^{a_1}O_{i_2}^{a_2}\cdots O_{i_N}^{a_N}$.

 In 1998, Charles Radin and John Conway introduced a three dimensional hierarchical tiling, {\em the Quaquaversal tiling} \cite{conway1998quaquaversal}.
-This tiling exhibits ``statistical rotational symmetry in the infinite volume limit'' meaning the distribution of orientations of the tiles chosen uniformly at random from a sphere approaches uniformity as the radius of the sphere approaches infinity.
+This tiling exhibits ``statistical rotational symmetry in the infinite volume limit'' meaning the distribution of orientations of the tiles chosen uniformly at random from a sphere approach uniformity as the radius of the sphere approaches infinity.

-The Quaquaversal tiling is particularly interesting because it approaches uniformity at a much faster rate than what is possible for two dimensional hierarchical tilings.
+The Quaquaversal tiling is particularly interesting because this distribution approaches uniformity at a much faster rate than what is possible for two dimensional hierarchical tilings.
 Indeed, $SO(2)$ is abelian so the number of distinct words in any generating set grows as a polynomial with respect to the word-length.
-But, $\SO3$ is highly nonabelian and contains many generating sets of exponentially growth.
-This gives three dimensional tilings the opportunity for very rapid equidistribution and such an opportunity is realized by this tiling.
+But, $\SO3$ is highly nonabelian and contains many generating sets of exponential growth.
+This gives three dimensional tilings the opportunity for tiles to rapidly equidistribution.

-The Quaquaversal tiling is a hierarchical tiling whose the mother tile is given by a right angled triangular prism with depth 1, height 1 and length $\sqrt{3}$ and partitioned as indicated:
+The Quaquaversal tiling is a hierarchical tiling whose mother tile is a right angled triangular prism with depth 1, height 1 and length $\sqrt{3}$ and partitioned as indicated:

-After identifying the orientation of the mother tile with the identity rotation the orientations of the eight daughter tiles are given by three identities, $S^2T^3$, $T^4$, $T^4S^2$, $S$, and $ST^3$ where $S$ and $T$ are rotations about orthogonal axes by $\pi/2$ and $\pi/3$ respectively.
-Taking a formal sum of these rotations and dividing by 8 gives us an element of the group ring $\mathbb{C}[\SO3]$ that acts as a sort of `generating function' for the distribution of the cousins' orientations, in the sense that if you raise this formal sum to the $N$ then you get the distribution of the orientations of the $(N-1)^{\text{st}}$ cousins.
+After identifying the orientation of the mother tile with the identity rotation, the orientations of the eight daughter tiles are given by three identities, $S^2T^3$, $T^4$, $T^4S^2$, $S$, and $ST^3$ where $S$ and $T$ are rotations about orthogonal axes by $\pi/2$ and $\pi/3$ respectively.
+Taking a formal sum of these rotations and dividing by $8$ gives us an element of the group ring $\mathbb{C}[\SO3]$ that acts as a sort of `generating function' for the distribution of the cousins' orientations, in the sense that if you raise this formal sum to the $N$ then you get the distribution of the orientations of the $(N-1)^{\text{st}}$ cousins.
 Such a formal sum gives rise to an operator on $L^2(\SO3)$.